lane-webperformance/legion-capture/README.md

 Reference
 ---------

+### capture.client.loki

+A loki.js implementation of a metrics database.
+Conforms to the same API as the capture.client.remote.

-### capture.client
+### capture.client.remote

 The client API.

-#### capture.client.create(endpoint)
+#### capture.client.remote.create(endpoint)

 Create a client.

  * endpoint - the URL of the capture server

-#### capture.client.prototype.getMetrics(filter)
+#### capture.client.remote.prototype.getMetrics(filter)

 Get a statistical summary of all metrics that satisfy the given filter.

  * filter - a query filter with the following fields:
+   * project\_key - the unique identifier for a project

+Returns a promise containing:

+ * data - the blob of metrics
+ * metadata - various metadata, including:
-   * projectKey - the unique identifier for a project
+   * project\_key - the unique identifier for a project
+   * min\_timestamp - the starting timestamp of the metrics capture
+   * max\_timestamp - the ending timestamp of the metrics capture

-#### capture.client.prototype.postMetrics(projectKey, sample)
+#### capture.client.remote.prototype.postMetrics(blob)

 Post a new metrics item to the capture server.

-A metrics item is an object that supports the summarize() method, such as the objects created by sample() or problem() in the legion-metrics library.
+ * blob - A JSON object containing:
+   * data - the blob of metrics
+   * metadata - various metadata, including:

- * projectKey - the unique identifier for a project
+     * project\_key - the unique identifier for a project
+     * min\_timestamp - the starting timestamp of the metrics capture
- * sample - a summarizable metrics sample object
+     * max\_timestamp - the ending timestamp of the metrics capture

 ### capture.server